DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/09-17 Animation Timing.md

 - This is usually a few frames before fully transitioning back to the *Standby* pose.
 - The *cancel point* should be at some clear indication that the player can move again
+- Practically, the part of the *Follow Through* AFTER the *cancel point* is just for show.
+If we wanted to, we could make this longer to look better.
+	- It's just important to indicate to the player when they gain control of their character again.

 ### Specifying An Animation